Process payroll runs

 - Pay Group - Select the pay group to process (for example, "Biweekly Employees")

-- Start Date - The start date of the pay period
+- Start Date - The start date of the pay period.
+Choose OK to create and calculate.

 What happens automatically: